CAAPIM/JS-OAuth2-Client/README.md

 The CA JS OAuth 2.0 Library gives a JavaScript based library that implements OAuth 2.0 “Implicit” grant flow, as specified in the [https://tools.ietf.org/html/rfc6749](https://tools.ietf.org/html/rfc6749) site.
 ************************************************
 ##Get Started
 Follow the CA JS OAuth 2.0 Getting Started Guide, our step-by-step guide to get started.
-The Getting Started Guide is located in the doc folder of the [GitHub repository](https://github.com/CAAPIM/JS-OAuth-Library/tree/develop/doc).
+The Getting Started Guide is located in the docs folder of the [GitHub repository](https://github.com/CAAPIM/JS-OAuth-Library/tree/develop/docs).
 **************************************************

 ##Feature Highlights